btcbrdev/dominandobitcoin-livro/Capítulo-2.-Assim-Funciona-o-Bitcoin.md

 If the wallet application does not maintain a copy of unspent transaction outputs, it can query the bitcoin network to retrieve this information, using a variety of APIs available by different providers or by asking a full-index node using the bitcoin JSON RPC API.
 [Look up all the unspent outputs for Alice’s bitcoin address](https://github.com/aantonop/bitcoinbook/blob/develop/ch02.asciidoc#example_2-1) shows a RESTful API request, constructed as an HTTP GET command to a specific URL.
 This URL will return all the unspent transaction outputs for an address, giving any application the information it needs to construct transaction inputs for spending.
 We use the simple command-line HTTP client cURL to retrieve the response.

-Example 1.
-Look up all the unspent outputs for Alice’s bitcoin address
+Exemplo 1.
+Observe todos os outputs não gastos para o endereço de bitcoin da Alice

 {